 To mark the beginning of a new year, the American Chambers of Commerce in Zambia collaborated with the British and German Chambers to host the 2nd Back to Work Networking Breakfast and Panel Discussion at the Latitude 15 Hotel in Lusaka.

-The organising Chambers of Commerce sought to provide an outlook from the private sector, for the forthcoming year therefore themed the event panel discussion was “Private Sector Perspective on Zambia’s Business Climate”.
+The organising Chambers of Commerce sought to provide an outlook from the private sector, for the forthcoming year, therefore, themed the event panel discussion was “Private Sector Perspective on Zambia’s Business Climate”.

 The event was opened by a presentation on macroeconomic outlooks for the year.
 Speaking on this segment of the event was Dr. Gregory Smith who is the Senior Economist – Macroeconomics & Fiscal Management Global Practice at the World Bank.

 The presentation was followed by a panel discussion that was moderated by Mr. Mafipe Chunga, Senior Manager of Deal Advisory at KPMG Zambia.
-Guests had the imponderable opportunity to listen and exchange with panellists Mr. Luxminarayanan Subramaniam, Group General Manager at Trade Kings Group, Dr. Akintayo Adisa, Managing Director and Business Development Manager Southern Africa of BASF and Mr. Sipho Phiri, Chairman of Western Power and Memorial Park.
-Guests were able to participate in a Q&A session with the panellist to get more depth into what the panel had to share.
+Guests had the imponderable opportunity to listen and exchange with panelists Mr. Luxminarayanan Subramaniam, Group General Manager at Trade Kings Group, Dr. Akintayo Adisa, Managing Director and Business Development Manager Southern Africa of BASF and Mr. Sipho Phiri, Chairman of Western Power and Memorial Park.
+Guests were able to participate in a Q&A session with the panelist to get more depth into what the panel had to share.

-The occasion was an informative discussion and led to exchange of ideas and information between business leaders.
+The occasion was an informative discussion and led to an exchange of ideas and information between business leaders.
 Present in the midst was German Ambassador Achim Burkar as well as other notables.